norpol/mathForFun/README.md

 _WORK IN PROGRESS_

 ##WTF?
-I am studing various mathematical topics.
+I am studying various mathematical topics.
 For the beginning the topics I'm studing are limited to what I'm required by(for?) final exams in math.
 In addition I try to ?build? some nice documents, mostly because I like a nice structure for everything I am doing.
 Be careful, most informations might be oversimplified and/or wrong - additionally I'm a pretty lazy writer, so sorry for switching between german/english + making a lot of mistakes(spelling and grammatic).

 ##Structure